SAP/open-ux-tools/packages/jest-environment-ui5/README.md

 ## ⚠️ Experimental: Early Version
 This package is in an experimental state and was only used internally at SAP so far.
-While we strive for stability it might not be exempty of issues.
+While we strive for stability it might not be exempt of issues.

 Contributions, feedback, and bug reports are highly appreciated to help shape the module's future.
 If you encounter any issues or have suggestions, feel free to open an issue or contribute via a pull request.